emmajhudgins/emmajhudgins.github.io/blog.md

 title: "Blog"
 permalink: /blog
 nav: true
-order: 0
+order: 1

 ---

 Welcome to my blog, where I hopefully intend to post about statistical tools, as well as current issues in invasion biogeography, species distribution modelling, and the state of equity in ecology.
-Haven't done any of that yet, though.

 <h1 class="page-heading">Posts</h1>